Event Format & Rules

 Once the self-scored main rounds are done, the top 6 ranked female and male competitors in the open category advance to the finals.
 This is where the energy and music volume ramp up and we get to witness some incredible climbing from the best in the game.

-Summary of Changes in 2025
+Summary of Changes in 2026

-New online registration and scoring platform
+Updated and minor tweaks to online registration and scoring platform

-Youth round (U11, U13, and U15 and caregivers) on Sunday morning
+Youth round (U11, U13, and U15 and caregivers) moved back to Saturday morning

 Categories